 - 2 drops of liquid stevia* optional

-- 1 tspn of blue spirulina powder or Zen powder or ¼ cup blueberries* see Additional Recipe Notes in blog post.
+- 1 tspn of blue spirulina powder or butterfly pea powder or 1/4 cup blueberries* see Additional Recipe Notes in blog post.

 - Garnish (Optional): I used fresh mint and edible flowers.